AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ## Training a Perceptron

 Neurons have the ability to learn from examples.
 This _training_ is essential to actually do something useful.
-Learning typically involves a set of input examples with some known output.
-The learning process assess how good the artificial neuron is against the desired output.
+Learning typically involves a set of input examples with some known outputs.
+The learning process assesses how good the artificial neuron is against the desired output.
 In particular, as defined by Frank Rosenblatt in the late 1950s, each weight of the perceptron is modified by an amount that is proportional to (i) the product of the input and (ii) the difference between the real output and the desired output.
 Learning in neural networks means adjusting the weights and the bias in order to make the output close to the set of training examples.
-Training a perceptron therefore means to adjust its weights and bias according to how good it performs for a given set of inputs.

 The way a perceptron learns simply follows the rule: $w_i(t+1) = w_i(t) + (d - z) * x_i * \alpha$, in which:

 - $i$ is the weight index
 - $w_i(t+1)$ is the weight $i$ at a given time $t+1$
 - $d$ is the difference between the desired value and the actual value